'I Can Now Say It': Elementary School Principal Comes Out As Transgender

 Daniels asked to be called Principal Daniels, and said people can use “he,” “she,” and “they” as pronouns.

 “As I nurture my new identity, I will most likely be presenting myself differently,” Daniels wrote.
-“While my decision is itensely personal, I realize I play a public role in the community.
+“While my decision is intensely personal, I realize I play a public role in the community.
 I know there will be questions, and I am aware of the likelihood that my transition won’t necessarily be easy for everyone.”

 Daniels said there will be an open line of communication with faculty, staff and families.

+“I really feel most comfortable presenting myself in a female way,” Daniels told WBZ-TV.
+“I feel really like calm, and sort of peaceful and really kind and sensitive.”

-Parents were given language to use with children to discuss Daniels’ transition, stressing it is important to accept everyone as they are and to known that Daniels is “the same caring person.”
+Parents were given language to use with children to discuss Daniels’ transition, stressing it is important to accept everyone as they are and to know that Daniels is “the same caring person.”

+“I just explained Principal Daniels looks like a boy, but inside feels like a girl,” one mother told her children, “and they’ll probably notice some changes when they see him.”

 Superintendent of Schools Pamela Angelakis also sent a letter to parents.